 I have always been interested in how the heady mix of our human ‘make-up’, early life experiences and spiritual outlook leads us to be passionate about certain things and often motivates our path through life.
 A fascination with human behaviour led me to study psychology at university and I later found the human dynamic played … More What makes us who we are?

 The internet means we know what’s happening globally in real time and while it seems like things are getting worse, I believe the situation is the opposite.
-The bad stuff has always been there, it’s just that more of it is coming to light.
-Most of us can’t just hop on a plane and go … More How to help others using the power of thought (podcast)
+The bad stuff has always been there, it’s just that more of it is coming to light which is necessary in order to deal with it.
+I follow … More How to help others using the power of thought (podcast)

 I gawped in amazement at yet another stunning sunset and was filled with wonderment at how every sunset is unique and exquisite.
 One of the only advantages of the short winter days is that I am outside feeding the animals at sundown and able to enjoy the natural ‘wall to wall art’ which is omnipresent … More Our true human nature